Yangcheng County

 Yangcheng County (阳城县 (陽城縣, Yángchéng Xiàn)) is a county in the southeast of Shanxi Province, China, bordering Henan Province to the south.
 It is under the administration of the prefecture-level city of Jincheng and located in the latter's southwest confines.
 It is home to the AAAAA-rated House of the Huangcheng Chancellor.

+History

+In 2002, two EPB officials in Yangcheng County were sent to jail for failing to stop a chemical plant from putting toxic waste into the drinking-water system.